microsoft/vscode-docs/docs/remote/containers.md

 ### Temporarily forwarding a port

-If you need to access a port that you didn't add to `devcontainer.json` or publish in your Docker Compose file, you can to **temporarily forward** a new port for the duration of the session, by running the **Remote-Containers: Forward Port from Container...** command from the Command Palette (`kbstyle(F1)`).
+If you need to access a port that you didn't add to `devcontainer.json` or publish in your Docker Compose file, you can to **temporarily forward** a new port for the duration of the session, by running the **Forward a Port** command from the Command Palette (`kbstyle(F1)`).

 ![Forward port input](images/containers/forward-port-containers.png)